theguywhoburns/Project-Override/README.md

 # Project -> Override
 ### An extensive project configuration tool
 Welcome to the `Project -> Override`!
 This tool is designed specifically to simplify the project setup and configuration process.
-Define project directives using the guidelines below.
+Right now it uses CMake-like `Directives` to define project info(will have a full blown GUI in the future)

 ### WARNING: For now this `Project -> Override` only supports RainWorld projects